FAQs from aspiring law students / lawyers / law profs.

 Do not major in “pre-law.”
 You can start college as pre-law to learn what kinds of skills your school thinks are useful preparation for a career in law, and to take advantage of whatever career guidance your school provides.
 But you should ultimately use your time in college to expand your horizons and develop your own intellectual passions.
 Top law schools like Penn admit students with all kinds of undergraduate majors - literature, history, philosophy, political science, molecular biology, physics, neuroscience, engineering, computer science, you name it!
 Law schools want students with diverse backgrounds and expertise that they can bring TO the law.
 Our best students tend to come from the humanities, where they’ve honed their analytic and writing skills.

 You should also use your time in college, and in my view a few years after, to learn how the world functions.
 Get a job!
 Work during your college summers, work for a few years after college.
 Try to get a sense of what different kind of jobs and work environments are like and what you’d like your role in the world to be.
-Consider the same kind of positions I suggested above for high-schoolers but (if you can) with a salary: an entry-level position in a non-profit organization that does legal work, a public defender’s or prosecutor's office, or a law firm, government office, or in-house counsel’s office for a company.
+Consider the same kind of positions I suggested above for high-schoolers but (if you can) with a salary: an entry-level position in a non-profit organization that does legal work, a public defender’s or prosecutor's office, or a law firm, government office, or in-house counsel’s office for a company; or ANY position with ANY organization that provides non-legal direct services.
+If you are a Penn undergrad, check out Civic House and the Netter Center’s ABC courses and other programming.
+Get involved in your community.

 And, as I suggested for high-school students: talk to lawyers about their jobs and their lives!
 Go court-watching!
 (See above for more detailed advice on court-watching.)
 Read about the law and law-related things and see if it interests you.